Skip to main content Skip to footer

 meng ding huang ya

 A different type of a Misty Peak (Meng Ding) these leaves offer an array of yellow buds.
 It is Huang Ya in the form of a long straight leaf rather than curls.
 Its dry aroma is fruity, while the liquor is light yellow, with toasty, nutty, warming notes.
+A touch of sweet spring peas also appears in the cup.
+Lovely!

 About the leaves: